¿NECESITAS AYUDA? ☎ +1(855)688 7879 Hora: 6 a.m.-6 p.m. (PST)

 The ROI of Smart Lighting: Is it Worth the Upgrade?

 We often get asked if "aesthetic" lighting provides a real return on investment.
-To answer this, we modeled a typical 600 sq ft garage workshop (the "Serious Hobbyist" scenario).
+To provide a transparent answer, we modeled a typical 600 sq ft garage workshop (the "Serious Hobbyist" scenario).

 Compliance and Safety: The "Solid" Foundation